KoyuncuSinan/casedh/README.md

 ## Live Version
 This repository contains a responsive webpage that showcases a dashboard showing  dynamic contents from a third-party API.

-- You can see the live version of the project from here: casedh.vercel.app
+- You can see the live version of the project from here: https://casedh.vercel.app

 ## Technologies Used